javiergayala/RAX-API-Challenge/README.md

 	  -ord                  Perform action in ORD
 	  -v                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit
+## Challenge 7 _(challenge7.py)_ ##
+#### Cloud Loadbalancers ####

+__Goal:__ Write a script that will create 2 Cloud Servers and add them as nodes to a new Cloud Load Balancer.

+	usage: challenge7.py [-h] [-c CONFIGFILE] [-sn SVRBASENAME] [-si IMGIDTOUSE] [-sf FLVRIDTOUSE] [-ln LBNAME] [-n NUMSERVERS] [-dfw] [-ord] [-v] [-V]

+	Challenge 7 of the API Challenge

+	optional arguments:
+	  -h, --help            show this help message and exit -c CONFIGFILE, --config CONFIGFILE
+	                        Location of the config file
+	  -sn SVRBASENAME, --server-name SVRBASENAME
+	                        Base name of the newly created servers -si IMGIDTOUSE, --server-image IMGIDTOUSE
+	                        ID of the server image to use -sf FLVRIDTOUSE, --server-flavor FLVRIDTOUSE
+	                        ID of the server flavor to use -ln LBNAME, --lb-name LBNAME
+	                        Name of the load-balacer to create
+	  -n NUMSERVERS, --num-servers NUMSERVERS
+	                        Number of servers to create
+	  -dfw                  Perform action in DFW
+	  -ord                  Perform action in ORD
+	  -v                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit
 ## Requirements ##

 - Rackspace Cloud Account